 The awards listed on your initial Award Notification are based on full-time enrollment.
 If you plan to enroll for less than 12 credits, you must submit the Course Load Change form indicating your planned number of credits for each term.
 Your financial aid may need to be updated based on the enrollment change.

-Your semester bill will be available in mid-July.
+Your fall semester bill will be available in mid-July.

 Pay your bill prior to the due date in early August to avoid late fees